Something rare to happen on March 3! Moon to turn blood red; Will India witness total lunar eclipse?

 During a total lunar eclipse, the Moon appears dark red or orange.
 This is because our planet blocks most of the Sun’s light from reaching the Moon, and the light that does reach the lunar surface is filtered through a thick slice of Earth’s atmosphere.
 It’s as if all of the world’s sunrises and sunsets are projected onto the Moon, NASA stated.

-According to Time and Date, check the exact timing that the eclipse will start.
+According to Time and Date, check the exact timing of when the eclipse will start.

 |Eclipse Stages Worldwide